-To learn more about connecting remotely and using Canvas, and Zoom which will be employed extensively for Spring Quarter 2020 courses, please see the information and links below.
+To learn more about connecting remotely and using Canvas and Zoom, please see the information and links below.
 We understand that accessing hardware and internet service will be difficult for some students.
 If you need support to access classes remotely, please reach out to your academic unit’s Dean of Students office.

 If you need support to access classes remotely, please reach out to your academic unit’s Dean of Students office.
 If you need IT support, please reach out to your local IT contacts that follow.
 IT services is also available to help and can be reached at email@example.com, 773.702.5800 or uchicago.service-now.com/it.

 Local IT Contacts